-In March 2017, the Company added to the Company's property portfolio an epithermal gold prospect located in the Aurora gold camp, Nevada with the acquisition of the Bald Peak gold property from Ely Gold & Minerals Inc. ("Ely Gold") (TSX-V: ELY) and its wholly owned subsidiary, Nevada Select Royalty Inc. Subsequently, the Company increased its land position by staking an additional 113 unpatented mining claims which are contiguous to the claims acquired from Ely Gold.
+The Company owns a 100% interest in an epithermal gold prospect located in the Aurora gold camp, Nevada known as the Bald Peak gold property which the Company acquired in 2017 from Ely Gold & Minerals Inc. ("Ely Gold") (TSX-V: ELY) and its wholly owned subsidiary, Nevada Select Royalty Inc. Subsequently, the Company increased its land position by staking an additional 113 unpatented mining claims which are contiguous to the claims acquired from Ely Gold.

-The Bald Peak Property currently consists of 151 unpatented mining claims in Mineral County, Nevada, and one mineral prospecting licence in Mono County, California.
-The property covers an 8 kilometre by 2 kilometre area which trends northeast from inside the California border into Nevada, parallel to the trend of the neighboring Bodie, Aurora, and Borealis mining camps.
+In August 2020, the Company allowed a portion of the claims to lapse, so that the Bald Peak Property currently consists of 62 unpatented mining claims in Mineral County, Nevada, and one mineral prospecting licence in Mono County, California.
+The property covers an area which trends northeast from inside the California border into Nevada, parallel to the trend of the neighboring Bodie, Aurora, and Borealis mining camps.